ravichaturvedi/exceptionhandler/README.md

 }, to(e -> 2));
 ```

-3. Handler:
+3. Swallow:
-handle the exception thrown by some piece of code.
+swallow the exception thrown by some piece of code.

 ```java
 import static io.github.ravichaturvedi.exceptionhandler.Swallow.*;